 "SIR,-In expressing the satisfaction felt at the passing of the Bill for the Superannuation of Poor-law Officials, it is a pity that you have not made any remark on the harm that will be done to the Nursing of Workhouse Infirmaries by the passage of the Bill unamended.
-The British Medical Journal has taken the greatest interest in the welfare of those unfortunate the greatest interest in the welfare of those unfortunate persons who are reduced to the necessity of entering the Workhouse Infirmary from a combination of sickness and poverty, yet it fails to regret the blow this Act gives to their Nursing.
-The Act is passed in the interest of those officials who habitually remain a long time in the Poor-law service, and totally ignores the right of those minor officials who, from the smallthe right of those minor officials who, from the small-ness of the pay accorded to them, or from the deterrent circumstances surrounding Poor-law Infirmaries, remain but a short time in the service.
-It also ignores the direct tendency the Act will have to keep officials-rendered useless by age-in the service.
+The British Medical Journal has taken the greatest interest in the welfare of those unfortunate persons who are reduced to the necessity of entering the Workhouse Infirmary from a combination of sickness and poverty, yet it fails to regret the blow this Act gives to their Nursing.
+The Act is passed in the interest of those officials who habitually remain a long time in the Poor-law service, and totally ignores the right of those minor officials who, from the smallmess of the pay accorded to them, or from the deterrent circumstances surrounding Poor-law Infirmaries, remain but a short time in the service.
+It also ignores the direct tendency the Act will have to keep officials -rendered useless by age-in the service.
 What use is a Nurse likely to be after 50 or 55?
 Yet the Act encourages her to remain till she is 65.
-The Act compulsorily deducts a considerable percentage from her small salary gives her a miserable prospect if she her small salary, gives her a miserable prospect if she wishes to derive any benefit from the money she is deprived (one might almost say robbed) of, and puts her still more at the mercy of Masters and Matrons of Workhouses, who are neither celebrated for their knowledge nor for their humanity, if one is to judge by the facts which come to light from time to time.
+The Act compulsorily deducts a considerable percentage from her small salary, gives her a miserable prospect if she wishes to derive any benefit from the money she is deprived (one might almost say robbed) of, and puts her still more at the mercy of Masters and Matrons of Workhouses, who are neither celebrated for their knowledge nor for their humanity, if one is to judge by the facts which come to light from time to time.

 It is easy to understand that the Government has assisted the Bill through, if by the Government is meant the Local Government Board.
 That body has everything to gain by the suppression of the trained Nurse.
 Grumbling and leaving posts means work to the officials; it means awkward exposures; it means unsatisfactory inquiries by the Inspectors.
-But this Act means freer hands for those Guardians who do not desire to see their Infirmaries reformed, and it means more and more difficulty for those Guardians who, desirous of obtaining trained Nurses for their Infirmaries, find that they are further
+But this Act means freer hands for those Guardians who do not desire to see their Infirmaries reformed, and it means more and more difficulty for those Guardians who, desirous of obtaining trained Nurses for their Infirmaries, find that they are further handicapped by this unjust Act.

+handicapped by this unjust Act.
 If those who did the pushing of the Act would have consented to have inserted-for Nurses and the other minor officials-a clause permitting them to cut themselves out of benefits they could never hope to obtain, after a period of time which would have allowed them to see what they were about, there would have been no trouble whatever about the Act.
 As it is, it had to be slipped through in order to get it passed at all.
-I say that this Act has been obtained for the benefit, primarily, of the permanent officials of the Workhouse and at the expense of the minor ones, who are, it is well known, an ever-changing class.
+I say that this Act has been obtained for the benefit, primarily, of the permanent officials of the Workhouse, and at the expense of the minor ones, who are, it is well known, an ever-changing class.

+and at the expense of the minor ones, who are, it is well known, an ever-changing class.
 The Act works on the same principle as many of the insurance corporations who attract the poorer classes.
 The shareholders fatten on the payments of those who cease to keep their premiums paid up.

-^{} The italics are ours.
+The italics are ours.